CsabaDu/CsabaDu.DynamicTestData/README.md

 #### `ArgsCode ArgsCode` Property

 `ArgsCode ArgsCode` is the only property of `DynamicDataSource` class.
 This property is marked as `protected`.
 It should be initalized with the constructor parameter of the class.
+This property will be the parameter of the `ToArgs` methods called by the object array generator methods of the class

 <a href="#top" class="top-link">↑ Back to top</a>

 #### Object Array Generator Methods

+`DynamicDataSource` class provides a dedicated object array generator each `TestData type`.
 The methods' parameters types and sequences are the same as the constructors' parameters of the related `TestData` types.

 <a href="#top" class="top-link">↑ Back to top</a>

 ##### `TestDataToArgs`

+- Signature:

+`object?[] TestDataToArgs<T1..T9>(string definition, string expected, T1? arg1 ..
+T9? arg9)`.

+- In case of `ArgsCode.Properties` parameter, the returning object array content:

+`[TestCase, arg1 .. arg9]`.

 <a href="#top" class="top-link">↑ Back to top</a>

 ##### `TestDataReturnsToArgs`

+- Signature:

+`object?[] TestDataReturnsToArgs<TStruct, T1..T9>(string definition, TStruct Expected, T1? arg1 ..
+T9? arg9)`.

+- In case of `ArgsCode.Properties` parameter, the returning object array content:

+`[TestCase, expected, arg1 .. arg9]`.

 <a href="#top" class="top-link">↑ Back to top</a>

 ##### `TestDataThrowsToArgs`

+- Signature:

+`object?[] TestDataThrowsToArgs<TException, T1..T9>(string definition, TException Expected, string? paramName, string? message, T1? arg1 ..
+T9? arg9)`.

+- In case of `ArgsCode.Properties` parameter, the returning object array content:

+`[TestCase, expected, paramName, message, arg1 .. arg9]`.

 <a href="#top" class="top-link">↑ Back to top</a>